LeweyM/LeweyM.github.io/personal-site/content/series/making regex from scratch in GO/06-Pretty-Vizualizations.md

 }
 ```

-That's enough of visualizations for now, let's move onto adding new features to our regex engine.
+That's enough of visualisations for now, let's move onto adding new features to our regex engine.

 {{% notice tip %}}
 Check out this part of the project on GitHub [here](https://github.com/LeweyM/search/tree/master/src/v5)